chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/control/templates/index.md

   - This allows for changing the UI even if you don't own the code for the control.
 - All WinUI controls (Button, TextBox, CheckBox, etc) are implemented as custom controls.

-# Define the Look of a Custom Control
+# define the look of a custom control
 Starting with a normal grey button…
 ![](./XAML_Control-Templates-image1.png)